Mitternacht/SemEval-public/README.md

 # SemEval 2025 Task 11-A: Multi-Label Emotion Detection

 ## Project Overview
-This project implements a multi-label emotion detection system for SemEval 2025 Task 11-A. The system predicts five emotions (anger, fear, joy, sadness, surprise) from text input using RoBERTa with enhanced attention mechanisms.
+This project implements a multi-label emotion detection system for SemEval 2025 Task 11-A. The system predicts five emotions (anger, fear, joy, sadness, surprise) from text input using RoBERTa.

 ### Task Description
 Given a text snippet, predict the perceived emotion(s) of the speaker.
 This is a multi-label classification task where: